xe-nvdk/rtcollector/README.md

 - 🐳 Docker metrics via container stats and engine info
 - 📥 Receive and index logs via Syslog input (RFC5424/RFC3164) using RedisSearch
 - 🕒 Per-plugin timing with slow detection and warning indicators
+- 🐬 Collect metrics from MariaDB servers using `SHOW GLOBAL STATUS`, configurable and with authentication support

 ---